CernVM-FS Terminology¶

 Adding or updating files in a CernVM-FS repository (publishing) can only be done on the Stratum 0 server,

-command, or indirectory via a publisher server.
+either directly via the cvmfs_server publish command, or indirectory via a publisher server.

 For more information, see the CernVM-FS documentation.